-- Remain calm. - Get the flashlight which is kept in your area. - If you are in an unlighted area, proceed cautiously to an area that has emergency lights. - If you become trapped in an elevator remain calm and - Verify that the stop button has not been pushed. - Open the telephone compartment to contact the elevator company. - Call out for help. - Floor Supervisors should immediately - Assist persons as needed, especially those with physical handicaps or who may be unfamiliar with the space. - Check the restrooms. - For multi-level locations - Check the stairwells. - Check the elevators for trapped persons. - Reassure them and remind them to stay calm. - Do not try to open the doors, only elevator personnel or first responders may use keys to open the doors - The elevator may begin working again at any time - Await further instructions.
+- Remain calm.

+- Get the flashlight which is kept in your area.

+- If you are in an unlighted area, proceed cautiously to an area that has emergency lights

+- Supervisors should immediately

+- Assist persons as needed, especially those with physical handicaps or who may be unfamiliar with the space

+- Check the restrooms

+- For multi-level locations

+- Check the stairwells

+- Check the elevators, noting they run on generator power and should operate normally.
+If not, do not try to open the doors, only elevator personnel or first responders may use keys to open the doors.

+- Await further instructions.